orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 # UNPROCESSED
 *Tread carefully, confusion abound*

+With the thought that keyboards are less useful/portable in a VR setting:
 Controller as main programming language tooling:
 "The problem of translating 'usual programming language interface' to one which is more constricted'."
 - Call nestedly in a variable by moving inside the object and selecting a field like that.